 One muscle group that bears the brunt of such use is the rotator cuff.
 The rotator cuff is actually four muscles that come together to form a tendon that covers the ball of the shoulder.
 Its purpose is to keep the upper arm bone firmly secured in the joint.
 It also assists with movements such as raising your arm and positioning your hand away from your body.

 The rotator cuff can be damaged from an acute injury or from degeneration as we age.
-The traumatic tears are usually from falls on an outstretched arm or from an abrupt movement, such as pulling the cord to start a mower.
+The traumatic tears are usually from falls on an outstretched arm or from an abrupt movement, such as pulling the cord to start a no breastcancer.
 The symptoms usually include pain at night, weakness when raising your arm away from your body, and sometimes popping.
 These tears can be complete or partial.
 Partial tears are treated with rest, injections, physical therapy, and sometimes surgery.
 Most complete tears are treated with surgery.

 Non-traumatic tears occur as a result of repetitive overhead use, chronic rubbing by a bone spur, or tendon degeneration as a result of poor blood supply.
 Treatment from non-traumatic tears is usually conservative with rest, exercises, and injections.
 Surgery is only indicated if the patient fails prolonged course or conservative care.
 The quality of the tissue determines whether surgery will happen.